Activated Charcoal: Indications, How to Take & Dosing

 2. Treating overdose or poisoning

 Because activated charcoal has a powerful absorbing ability, it can be used in emergency situations.
-It is often indicated for chemical or medication poisoning, and can be administered for high levels of carbamazepine, phenobarbitol, quinine, theophylline and dapsone in the body.
+It is often indicated for chemical or medication poisoning, and can be administered to absorb high levels of carbamazepine, phenobarbitol, quinine, theophylline and dapsone in the body.

 This medication can also be used for food poisoning, as it can easily attach to bacterial toxins.